English

 • National Health Service (NHS).
 Fever in children.

 • National Institute for Health and Care Excellence (NICE).
-Feverish illness in children.
+Fever in under 5s: assessment and initial management (NG143).

 • American Academy of Pediatrics (AAP).
-Febrile seizures and fever care.
+Febrile Seizures in Children.

 β οΈ Medical Disclaimer